AmitXShukla/Mojo/book-src/gettingstarted.md

 Having a great program like VSCode to write your Mojo code makes learning and using this programming language even more enjoyable.

 :::{note}
 Presently, Mojo SDK is exclusively accessible on Ubuntu & MacOS.
-If you're operating on a different system, such as Windows, Mojo is not yet fullt compatible.
-However, you can utilize it on a Linux container or a remote machine via SSH or run Mojo using WSL container on windows.
+If you're operating on a different system, such as Windows, Mojo is not yet fully compatible.
+However, you can still run Mojo using WSL container on windows.
 :::

 Once you are on your `Linux` or `MacOS` system.